 To make screwing in the eye bolt easier we drilled a small starter hole at each site first.

 Our eye hooks needed to be stretched just a bit to allow us to fit the canvas trap of the tether into the hook.
-This we easily did using a vice and a steel grow bar.
-Make sure you only move the opening enough to fit the lead in.
+This we easily did by using a vice and a steel grow bar.
+Make sure you only move the opening enough to fit the lead into eye bolt.
 If you open it too much you risk the lead coming out during feeding.

 Step #4 Attach the leads to the eye bolts

-Hubs being the perfectionist that he is, insisted that all eye bolts face the same way so we needed to use a crowbar to do it.
+Hubs being the perfectionist that he is insisted that all eye bolts face the same way so we needed to use a crowbar to do it.
+Let’s just say I am the practical farmer and he is the pretty farmer.
+I just want things to work whereas he wants things to work and look good too.

-If you do not normally work with your rowdy goats then they will naturally be a bit hesitant the first time you walk them out.
+If you do not normally work with your rowdy goats then they will naturally be a bit hesitant the first few times you walk them out.
 Do not lose your patience or your cool.
 If you keep calm; then your goats will do the same.

 Set up your first goat’s feed bowl and go get your goat.
 Walk them calmly to the first station.
 Once they are there and have settled in to eat you may then attach the lead to their collar.